 • Extra money for souvenirs, drinks, and tips (small change helps pay for using the villagers' toilets on the first day).

-• Air mattress (can be rented from us); having an extra layer to sleep will make your hike more comfortable and enjoyable and help you get a good night's sleep even in the most challenging conditions.
-We provide a foam mattress on tour.
+• Air mattress (can be rented from us): having an extra layer to sleep in will make your hike more comfortable and enjoyable.
+We provide a foam mattress included on the Inca Trail tour.

-• Shoes for the campsite.
-After a long hour of hiking with boots, you may want to remove the heavy shoes and have something light to wear at the camp.
+• Shoes for the campsite: After long hours of hiking with boots, you may want to remove the heavy hiking boots and have something light to wear at the camp.

-• 4 or 5 t-shirts (wicking t-shirts are best).
-A synthetic fabric like polyester or nylon is a good option, as it will wick away sweat and dry quickly.
-Avoid cotton shirts, as they will hold onto moisture and can cause chafing.
+• T-shirts (wicking T-shirts are best): Synthetic fabrics like polyester or nylon are good options, as they wick away sweat and dry quickly.
+Avoid cotton shirts, as they hold onto moisture.
+Take around 5 T-shirts.

-• 2-3 hiking pants/trousers, there are two main types of hiking pants: cargo pants and convertible pants.
+• 2-3 hiking pants/trousers: There are two main types of hiking pants.
 Cargo pants have large pockets on the sides of the legs, which are great for carrying extra gear.
 Convertible pants have legs that zip off at the knee, making them perfect for hot weather or changing conditions on the trail.
-Leggings work as well for ladies.

-• 1 Fleece, a fleece jacket or pullover is a good choice, and you can layer it with other clothing if necessary.
-Be sure to pack a rain jacket as well, as the weather can be unpredictable on the trail.
+• 1 Fleece: A fleece jacket or pullover is a good choice; you can layer it with other clothing if necessary.

-• Biodegradable soap is specially formulated to break down quickly and safely in nature, so it won't pollute the trail or harm any wildlife.
-Plus, it's super effective at removing dirt and grime - perfect for a long hike.
+• Biodegradable soap: To break down quickly and safely in nature, so it won't pollute the trail or harm any wildlife.

-• Wet wipes, pack plenty of wet wipes!
+• Wet wipes: pack plenty of wet wipes!
 The trail can be dusty and dirty, so keeping your skin clean is essential.
-Wet wipes are perfect for this purpose, as they're easy to use and disposable.
-They'll also help keep you fresh and cool in the hot sun.

-• Power bank/battery charger, You should use your phone in airplane mode and have power banks with you; we recommend one of 20,000 MaH.
+• Power bank/battery charger: You should use your phone in airplane mode and have a power bank with you; we recommend one with 20,000 mAh.

 • Plastic bags to keep wet or muddy clothes separate

-Price for the Classic Inca Trail to Machu Picchu
+Price for the Classic Inca Trail Hike to Machu Picchu

 Price per person:

-To book the Classic Inca Trail hike to Machu Picchu, you need to make an initial payment of 200.USD per person, the remaining balance can be paid online, in installments, or Cusco with any credit card or PayPal with no booking fees at all.
+To book the Classic Inca Trail hike to Machu Picchu, you need to make an initial payment of US$200 per person.
+The remaining balance can be paid online or at our office in Cusco.
+You can pay with any credit card, PayPal, or wire transfer.
+Contact us to see alternative payment options.

 Student Discount: